 Aside from that though, Spur has plenty of potential, given a bit of extra substance (like my cacti spending idea, for example).
 And since it’s quite playable in its current state, I’d say grab the prototype from Google Play and step into the (running) shoes of a poor lonesome cowboy.
-Clock’s ticking!
+The clock’s ticking!